 There’s nothing like a visit to a Christmas market to get you in the festive mood – and help you find that perfect gift

-Meanwhile, Berliner Weihnachtszeit at Roten Rathaus is a charming market with an ice rink and a ferris wheel with fabulous views of the magically-lit city.
-The largest market is in the Spandau Old Town, where at weekends you can finish off your day’s shopping with a rock n’ roll concert or karaoke.
+Meanwhile, Berliner Weihnachtszeit at Roten Rathaus is a charming market with an ice-rink and a ferris wheel with fabulous views of the magically lit city.
+The largest market is in the Spandau Old Town, where at weekends you can finish off your day’s shopping with a rock ’n’ roll concert or karaoke session.

-Tuck into mine pies and warm yourself with a glass of mulled wine as the streets of this historic city come alive with the sound of Christmas carols.
-Priding itself on being distinctively British, what makes Bath Christmas Market particularly special is that more than 80% of the 200 chalet-style stalls are run by local businesses.
+Tuck into mince pies and warm yourself with a glass of mulled wine as the streets of this historic city come alive with the sound of Christmas carols.
+Priding itself on being distinctively British, what makes Bath Christmas market particularly special is that more than 80 per cent of the 200 chalet-style stalls are run by local businesses.

-Take the family to Copenhagen’s Christmas Market in Tivoli Gardens, which runs from November 19th until the end of December.
-Little ones and grown-ups will enjoy the thrills of 27 fun rides, illuminations on the lake, a Santa’s Grotto complete with reindeer, and dozens of stalls selling locally-made decorations, gifts, and jewellery.
+Take the family to Copenhagen’s Christmas market in Tivoli Gardens, which runs from 19 November until the end of December.
+Little ones and grown-ups will enjoy the thrills of 27 fun rides, illuminations on the lake, a Santa’s grotto complete with reindeer, and dozens of stalls selling locally made decorations, gifts and jewellery.

-In true Nordic style, the city is transformed into a fairytale Christmas celebration, with decorated wooden houses, snow-covered trees and Christmas lights.
-Another of the city’s market, on Axeltorv, is devoted to the works of Denmark’s famous storyteller Hans Christian Andersen, where each stall is named after one of his fairy tales.
+In true Nordic style, the city is transformed into a fairy-tale Christmas celebration, with decorated wooden houses, snow-covered trees and Christmas lights.
+Another of the city’s markets, on Axeltorv, is devoted to the works of Denmark’s famous storyteller Hans Christian Andersen – each stall is named after one of his fairy tales.

 Admire the giant Christmas tree which dominates the Old Town Square, surrounded by the brightly-decorated wooden huts selling traditional handicrafts, glassware, jewellery, embroidered lace, wooden toys, ceramics, scented candles, hats, gloves, scarves, and puppets and dolls in traditional costume.
 There’s also a stable, where children can pet sheep, goats and a donkey and see Mary, Joseph, baby Jesus and the Three Kings.

-Take in the delights of Magical Maastricht, when this city in the Netherlands is lit up from its historic centre and across its river.
+Take in the delights of magical Maastricht, when this city in the Netherlands is lit up from its historic centre and across the river.
 Don’t miss the light animation of the 200 mistletoes in the trees on Onze Lieve Vrouweplein square, the chandeliers at Plein 1992 and Markt Square and the special light path across the river Meuse via Sint Servaasbrug bridge and the Hoge Brug.